Kendra J.Ross

-Kendra J. Bostock Founder/ Director
+Founder/ Director

-Kendra Bostock is a professional dancer, choreographer, teaching artist, pilates instructor, and community organizer from Detroit, MI, who now lives in Bedford-Stuyvesant.
+Kendra J. Ross is a professional dancer, choreographer, teaching artist, pilates instructor, and community organizer from Detroit, MI, who now lives in Bedford-Stuyvesant.
 She is a facilitator for Urban Bush Women’s Builders, Organizers, and Leaders through Dance (B.O.L.D.) network.
 Kendra has worked as the Director of Programming and Artist Development and Teaching Artist at Cumbe: Center for African and Diaspora Dance.

 As a performer, Kendra has traveled the world dancing for Urban Bush Women, D.J.
 Kid Koala, MBDance, Andrea E. Woods, and many more.
 Kendra presented choreographic work at the Florida A&M University, the off-Broadway show 7 Sins, Museu de Arte in Salvador, Brazil, Dixon Place, Ailey Citigroup Theater, and Actors Fund Theater.
 She has been an Artist in Residence at Brooklyn Studios for Dance, Bates College, and The Neighborhood Project Through 651Arts, a B.A.X.
 Space Grantee, and a Visiting Artist at Atlantic Center for the Arts.
-She was recently the Inaugral BedStuy Artist in Residence at The Laundromat Project.
+She was recently the Inaugural BedStuy Artist in Residence at The Laundromat Project.
 She is currently a Jerome Hill Artist Fellow.

 Kendra moved to Bed-Stuy at the height of the nationwide conversations concerning gentrification.
 She was immediately concerned about how she could get to know her new neighborhood and make a positive impact.
-Bostock wanted to create a way to connect more established entities like homeowners and business owners to other newer residents and artists like herself.
+Ross wanted to create a way to connect more established entities like homeowners and business owners to other newer residents and artists like herself.
 So she decided to use what she knew best- art- and place that on stoops, traditional spaces of gathering in BedStuy accessible to everyone.
 Thus STooPS was born.
 Kendra still serves as the Founder & Director of STooPS.
-Learn more at www.thekendrajbostock.com
+Learn more at www.thekendrajross.art

 Tareya Eason